How Much Does a Roof Inspection Cost?

 If you're preparing to buy a property, you can also request that the seller pay for the inspection as part of the terms of your offer.
 Your real estate agent can discuss whether this is a good strategy and which terms you might want to think about including in the deal.
 In a buyer's market, sellers may be eager to create incentives like paying for inspections, covering loan origination fees, and paying for other expenses associated with the sale simply to close the deal.

 When it comes down to it, though, you may end up paying.
 Prices between $100 and $300 are not uncommon for residential to small commercial properties.
 These prices cover the time of the roof inspector along with any necessary discussion about potential problems with the roof that need to be addressed.
-If the roof does need repairs, the roofer can offer a free estimate; make sure to get estimates from several roofers to get a broad idea of the fairest price.
+If the roof does need repairs, the roofer can offer a free estimate; make sure to get estimates from several local roofers to get a broad idea of the fairest price.

 Commercial properties can be more expensive, with inspections costing between $300 and $500.
 This is due to the increased size and complexity of the job.
 In some cases the roof inspector may also need to file paperwork documenting that the roof has been inspected and providing information about the outcome.